Protontech-1803/devops/RESTfulJavaMicroservicestoAzure/Readme.md

       # from employee-app directory
       kubectl create –f app.yaml

+Output:

   service/employee-app created

   deployment/employee-app created

   service/employee-helidon-lb created

 10. Run the app from the AKS cluster and fetch the public IP to verify the Employee-app application as shown below.